Goldinteractive/gold-features/packages/dom-state-handler/stories/domStateHandler.md

 As of Version 1.5.0 it is possible to sync the states between inputs and selects with the same handle name.

+As of Version 1.6.0 there are 2 new state handlers: linkGroup and buttonGroup

 This feature can be used for:
 - Filters